ethereum/remix-project/docs/run.md

 Using the Recorder
 ------------------

-The Recorder allows to you to save a bunch of transactions in a JSON file and rerun them later either in the same environment or in another.
+The Recorder is a tool used to save a bunch of transactions in a JSON file and rerun them later either in the same environment or in another.

-You can also update the file adjust the transaction list, tweak input parameters, change linked library, etc...
+Saving to the JSON file ( by default its called senario.json) allows one to easily check the transaction list, tweak input parameters, change linked library, etc...

-There are many use cases for the recorder, for instance:
+There are many use cases for the recorder.

+For instance:

--   After having coded and tested contracts in a constrained environment (like the JavaScript VM), you can easily redeploy them in a more persisted environment (like a Geth node) in order to check whether everything behaves normally in a classic environment.
+-   After having coded and tested contracts in a constrained environment (like the JavaScript VM), you could then change the environment and redeploy it to a more realistic environment like a test net with an **injected web3** or to a Geth node.
+By using the generated **senario.json** file, you will be using all the same settings that you used in the Javascript VM.
+And this mean that you won't need to click the interface 100 times or whatever to get the state that you achieved originally.
+So the recorder could be a tool to protect your sanity.

+    You can also change the settings in the senario.json file to customize the playback.

--   Deploying contract does often require more than creating one transaction. ( **note: is this point needed?**)
+-   Deploying contract does often require more than creating one transaction and so the recorder will automate this deployment.

--   Working in a dev environment often requires setting up the state in a first place. ( **note: is this saying - After testing in on the JsVM, quickly deploying another environment in a controlled fashion. **)
+-   Working in a dev environment often requires to setup the state in a first place.

 ![](images/a-runtab-recorder.png)

-To save some transactions click on the floppy disc icon.
-A file called senario.json will be written and saved in the file explorer.
+### senario.json
+To create this file in the recorder, you first of course need to have run some transactions.
+In the image above - it has a `0` next to **Transactions Recorded**.
+So this isn't the right moment to save transactions because - well because there aren't any.
+Each time you make a transaction, that number will increment.
+Then when you are ready, click the floppy disk icon and the senario.json file will be created.

-Below is an example of this file where 3 transactions are executed:
+The JSON file below is an example of the senario.json file.

+In it, 3 transactions are executed:

 The first corresponds to the deployment of the lib `testLib`.